 6. Single sharp short bark at a higher mid-range: “What’s this?” or “Huh?”
 This is a startled or surprised sound.
-If it is repeated two or three times its meaning changes to “Come look at this!” alerting the pack to a novel event.
+If it's repeated two or three times, its meaning changes to, “Come look at this!” to alert the pack to a new event.

 7. Single yelp or very short high-pitched bark: “Ouch!”
 This is in response to a sudden, unexpected pain.